 - Sharing information with agencies who need to know, and involving adults and children appropriately

-For a full copy of our Safeguarding Policy and Procedure guidelines please click on the link below:
+To read our Safeguarding Policy and Handbook in full please click on the links below: